-We calculated that 22% of Litigation Paralegals are proficient in Law Firm, Trial Preparation, and Medical Records.
+We calculated that 22% of Litigation Paralegals are proficient in Litigation, Law Firm, and Trial Preparation.
 They’re also known for soft skills such as Communication skills, Computer skills, and Interpersonal skills.

 We break down the percentage of Litigation Paralegals that have these skills listed on their resume here:

-Some of the skills we found on litigation paralegal resumes included "law firm," "trial preparation," and "medical records."
+Some of the skills we found on litigation paralegal resumes included "litigation," "law firm," and "trial preparation."
 We have detailed the most important litigation paralegal responsibilities below.
-Arguably the most important personality trait for a litigation paralegal to have happens to be communication skills.
-An example from a resume said this about the skill, "paralegals must be able to document and present their research and related information to their supervising attorney."
-Additionally, other resumes have pointed out that litigation paralegals can use communication skills to "managed master client files, pleadings and communications in imanage and legal key; monitored case docket and deposition calendars. " While it may not be the most important skill, we found that many litigation paralegal duties rely on computer skills.
+Communication skills can be considered to be the most important personality trait for a litigation paralegal to have.
+According to a litigation paralegal resume, "paralegals must be able to document and present their research and related information to their supervising attorney."
+Litigation paralegals are able to use communication skills in the following example we gathered from a resume: "manage expert witness files, deposition coverage, and communication with national counsel for use in tobacco litigation. " While it may not be the most important skill, we found that many litigation paralegal duties rely on computer skills.
 This example from a litigation paralegal explains why: "paralegals need to be familiar with using computers for legal research and litigation support."
-This resume example is just one of many ways litigation paralegals are able to utilize computer skills: "designed office procedures, including all computer networks, and servers, and archiving of client files. " Another skill that is quite popular among litigation paralegals is interpersonal skills.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a litigation paralegal resume: "paralegals spend most of their time working with clients and other professionals and must be able to develop good relationships" This example from a resume shows how this skill is used: "position had direct client contact which required good communication and interpersonal skills. " A thorough review of lots of resumes revealed to us that "organizational skills" is important to completing litigation paralegal responsibilities.
-This resume example shows just one way litigation paralegals use this skill: "paralegals may be responsible for many cases at one time" Here's an example of how this skill is used from a resume that represents typical litigation paralegal tasks: "provided organizational and substantive support to attorneys in the areas of document management, discovery, deposition and trial preparation. " As part of the litigation paralegal description, you might find that one of the skills that might be helpful to the job is "research skills."
+This resume example is just one of many ways litigation paralegals are able to utilize computer skills: "organized and computer-logged hundreds of litigation files, ranging from asbestos exposure to product liability cases. " Another skill that is quite popular among litigation paralegals is interpersonal skills.
+This skill is very critical to fulfilling every day responsibilities as is shown in this example from a litigation paralegal resume: "paralegals spend most of their time working with clients and other professionals and must be able to develop good relationships" This example from a resume shows how this skill is used: "secured interpersonal relationships with other firms/counsels to guarantee documents are executed prior to confirmed foreclosure sale dates. " A litigation paralegal responsibilities sometimes require "organizational skills."
+The responsibilities that rely on this skills are shown by this resume excerpt: "paralegals may be responsible for many cases at one time" This resume example shows how this skill is used by litigation paralegals: "required excellent organizational and teamwork skills, a high level of accuracy, attention to detail, and proofreading skills. " As part of the litigation paralegal description, you might find that one of the skills that might be helpful to the job is "research skills."
 A litigation paralegal resume included this snippet: "paralegals gather facts of the case and research information on relevant laws and regulations to prepare drafts of legal documents for attorneys and help them prepare for a case."
-This skill could be useful in this scenario: "organized and maintained records and data pertaining to client files, and researched legal precedence. "
+This skill could be useful in this scenario: "conducted research regarding commercial litigation, specifically environmental land conditions and contract languages. "

 See the full list of litigation paralegal skills.

-We've found that 57.5% of litigation paralegals have earned a bachelor's degree.
-Furthermore, 5.2% earned their master's degrees before becoming a litigation paralegal.
-While it's true that most litigation paralegals have a college degree, it's generally possible to become one with only a high school degree.
-In fact, one out of every seven litigation paralegals did not spend the extra money to attend college.
+After discovering the most helpful skills, we moved onto what kind of education might be helpful in becoming a litigation paralegal.
+We found that 57.5% of litigation paralegals have graduated with a bachelor's degree and 5.2% of people in this position have earned their master's degrees.
+While most litigation paralegals have a college degree, you may find it's also true that generally it's possible to be successful in this career with only a high school degree.
+In fact, our research shows that one out of every seven litigation paralegals were not college graduates.

-If you're interested in companies where litigation paralegals make the most money, you'll want to apply for positions at Google, Sidley Austin, and Mayer Brown.
-We found that at Google, the average litigation paralegal salary is $88,784.
-Whereas at Sidley Austin, litigation paralegals earn roughly $83,202.
-And at Mayer Brown, they make an average salary of $77,819.
+If you're interested in companies where litigation paralegals make the most money, you'll want to apply for positions at Google, PayPal, and Kane Russell Coleman Logan.
+We found that at Google, the average litigation paralegal salary is $116,179.
+Whereas at PayPal, litigation paralegals earn roughly $104,164.
+And at Kane Russell Coleman Logan, they make an average salary of $103,170.